 SFO is one of the best airports in North America in all aspects—meditation rooms, healthy eating, places to shower, and now also places to work and charge up.
 There’s free wi-fi at San Francisco Airport, 125 outlets in Terminal 1, 388 outlets in Terminal 2, 750 outlets in Terminal 3, and 200 outlets in the International Terminal.
 There are also long tables with outlets for you to set up your laptop and keep charging while you work.

 2. John F. Kennedy International Airport (JFK), Newark Liberty International Airport (EWR) and LaGuardia Airport (LGA)

 These three have got to be categorized together—they all fall under New York & New Jersey’s Customer Care Program.
-At JFK there are dozens of outlets to plug in your cellphones, iPods, tablets, computers and any other portable devices you’ve got with you at most of the gates—similar with EWR and LGA.
+At JFK, there are dozens of outlets to plug in your cellphones, iPods, tablets, computers, and any other portable devices you’ve got with you at most of the gates—similar to EWR and LGA.
 Ultimately, all three airports have spacious workstations that offer stools, tabletops and many have USB ports too!

 3. Dallas Fort Worth International Airport (DFW)

-As part of American Airlines re-vamp of DFW, making a more convenient and straightforward passenger experience, they’ve added workstations throughout the terminals that have tabletop space for your laptop and plugs to keep fully charged while you use it.
-In addition, there’s also plenty of natural light to keep you alert and focused.
+As part of American Airlines’ re-vamp of DFW, making a more convenient and straightforward passenger experience, they’ve added workstations throughout the terminals that have tabletop space for your laptop and plugs to keep fully charged while you use it.
+Besides, there’s also plenty of natural light to keep you alert and focused.